 Support survivors of interpersonal violence with services including accompaniment to medical appointments, housing changes, academic assistance, legal advocacy and referrals.
 The office is a confidential resource.

-Manages student ticket distribution for Gamecock football, basketball and baseball.
+Manages student ticket distribution for Gamecock football, basketball, baseball and commencement.

 Upholds the student code of conduct by addressing and adjudicating students' alleged violations through a restorative and educational process.